Project-Counter/cop5/source/04-reports/04-item-reports.rst

 Item Reports
 ------------

 Item Reports provide a summary of activity related to content at the item level and provide a means of evaluating the impact an item has for an institution’s patrons.
-To better facilitate open access reporting, Release 5.1 encourages publishers with open access content to provide the Item Report.

-To better facilitate open access reporting, report providers are encouraged to provide a Global Item Report including all global usage, whether attributed to institutions or not.
-The Global Item Report could be filtered and broken down as usual, including by using Attributed and other extensions (see :numref:`reserved-elements`).
+To better facilitate open access reporting, Release 5.1 encourages all Host_Types to provide a Global Item Report, which provides a granular per-item view of all usage, whether attributed to institutions or not.
+This is particularly relevant for report providers with open access content.
+The Global Item Report is an Item Report to "The World" including all global usage, whether attributed to an institution or not, which could be broken down by geolocation with the Country and Subdivision extensions, as well as by using Attributed and other extensions (see :numref:`reserved-elements`).

 Table 4.n (below): Item Report and Standard Views of the Item Report